Ujjal57/E-Commerce-Data-Engineering-Pipeline/README.md

 This project is a complete end-to-end data engineering pipeline built using Cursor IDE with GitHub Copilot assistance.
 It includes synthetic e-commerce data generation, ingestion into SQLite, and advanced multi-table SQL analytics.

+The goal is to create a clean, unique, and production-like system demonstrating real-world data engineering workflows.

 What I built